 - The Digimon anime has these, from Togemon in the first season to Gaomon in Digimon Savers.

-- Lupin III had the boxing glove on a spring in its opening, usually referenced a least once per work.
+- The first Lupin III Red Jacket opening had the boxing glove on a spring.
 Lupin tries to dive on Fujiko in a bed and, well, falls for the "booby"-trapped "box", so to speak.

 - The third Keroro Gunsou movie has Keroro whipping out the Kero Ball to salvage an emergency, then hitting a button, only for a boxing glove to come out of it and right into his own face.